 Please contact the Coordinators at USFWritingStudio@gmail.com to discuss how we may be of assistance with your research, scholarship, and teaching responsibilities.

-The Writing Studio is available for brief presentations to your students about Writing Center services, hours, expectations, and benefits.
-If you’d like to schedule a Writing Studio presentation for your class, please contact the Coordinators to arrange for a convenient day/time.
+The Writing Studio is available for brief presentations to your students about Writing Studio services, hours, expectations, and benefits.
+If you’d like to schedule a services presentation for your class, please contact the Coordinators to arrange for a convenient day/time.

-The Writing Studio Coordinators have created a variety of writing resources that address topics such as outlining, writing thesis statements, writing in the sciences, and citation style guidelines.
+The Writing Studio offers writing resources that address topics such as outlining, writing thesis statements, writing in the sciences, citation style guidelines, and many other things.
 You are more than welcome to use our resources to supplement your course assignments.
-They can be accessed by visiting the Writing Studio “handout wall” outside of the Center, or via the Resources link.
-If you’d like to request that we create a new handout, please contact us at USFWrtingStudio@gmail.com and we’d be more than happy to discuss your ideas.
+They are available both inside and outside the Studio or via the Resources link.
+If you’d like to request that we create a new handout, please contact us at USFWrtingStudio@gmail.com, and we’d be more than happy to discuss your ideas.

-If you’d like to provide your students with information about the Writing Center, you’re welcome to use the statement below on your syllabus.
+If you’d like to provide your students with information about the Writing Studio, you’re welcome to use the statement below on your syllabus.

-For free assistance with written assignments and class projects, consider making an appointment at the Writing Center, located on the second floor of the main library.
-The Writing Studio is staffed by graduate teaching assistants from across the University who are trained in writing and communication.
+For free assistance with written assignments and class projects, consider making an appointment at the Writing Studio, located on the second floor of the main library.
+The Studio is staffed by graduate teaching assistants from across the University who are trained in writing and communication.
 They can help you with strategies for developing and researching topics, writing drafts, organizing ideas and revising assignments and journal submissions.
-To see writing consultants’ professional biographies, make an appointment, or discover online writing resources, please go to http://usf.edu/writing/
+To see writing consultants’ professional biographies, make an appointment, or discover online writing resources, please visit usf.edu/writing.

-- We ask that you do not require students to make appointments at the Writing Center; however, incentivizing students (i.e. extra credit) who take the initiative to make writing center appointments on their own accord is encouraged.
+- We ask that you do not require students to make appointments at the Writing Studio; however, incentivizing students (i.e., extra credit) who take the initiative to make Studio appointments on their own accord is encouraged.

-- Additionally, to protect students’ privacy, we do not disclose information about students’ writing center appointments to their professors; however, we do offer students a proof of visit form, which describes the context of the student’s writing center consultation.
+- Additionally, to protect students’ privacy, we do not disclose information about students’ Studio appointments to their professors; however, we do offer students a proof of visit form, which describes the context of the student’s writing consultation.